KShebek/cbe504/main.typ

 This somewhat abstract approach immediately becomes necessary when considering the fact that #ref(<eq:arrhenius>) can be used to describe non-elementary reactions, in which case it is more rigorous to refer to an apparent activation energy $E_"a,app"$ rather than intrinsic energy barrier $E_"a "$.
 We will revisit the Arrhenius equation from a more rigorous, thermodynamic perspective when we cover transition state theory.

-=== Apparent Activation Energy and Reaction Orders
+=== Apparent Activation Energy

-The linearized form of the Arrhenius equation is so widely used that the definition of the apparent activation energy is generally derived from this functional form by taking the partial derivative with respect to temperature.
+The linearized form of the Arrhenius equation is so widely used that the definition of the apparent activation energy is generally derived from this functional form by taking the partial derivative with respect to temperature:
 $
 ln(k_"app") &= - E_"app"/R (1/T) + ln(A_"app")\
 (diff ln(k_"app"))/(diff T) &= -E_"app"/R (diff (1/T))/(diff T) + (diff ln(A_"app"))/(diff T)\